The caves Bailly Lapierre groups 430 winegrowers who provide the grapes for making Crémant de Bourgogne.

 • a naturally high level of moisture (about 80% humidity at the heart of the cellars)

 • soft diffused light that helps preserve the flavour and colour of fine wines.

-Our Crémants combine the elegance of the grape varieties that have made Burgundy and Champagne famous with the delicate finesse of the perfect sparkle.
+Our Crémants combine the elegance of the grape varieties that have made Burgundy famous with the delicate finesse of the perfect sparkle.
 Our wines benefit from an appellation d’origine contrôlée –A.O.C.– which attests to their outstanding level of quality, quality confirmed by the large number of awards won and ever-growing recognition worldwide.

 Exactly as for still wines, it is the quality of the grapes and, thus, the quality of the work done in the vineyards which underlie the ultimate quality of Bailly Lapierre’s Crémants.
 Our goal is to retain in every bottle the inspirational outlook of the winegrower as he oversees the slow transformation of the fruit of his vines.
 In the long sequence of stages that brings forth Crémant from the grapes, each step is the object of the utmost care:

 • transport of the harvest in open-sided bins of 45kgs to eliminate any damage to the berries